oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Approve Chaincode Form](images/2-car-marketplace-7-11.png)

 11. Assign the [Endorsement policy](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/specify-endorsement-policy.html) by selecting signature under the endorsement policy.
-Add the policy of performing an endorsement signature by one of the organizations in the network. ou can add an endorsement policy when you instantiate a chaincode.
+Add the policy of performing an endorsement signature by one of the organizations in the network.
+You can add an endorsement policy when you instantiate a chaincode.
 An endorsement policy specifies the members with peers that must approve, or properly endorse, a chaincode transaction before it’s added to a block and submitted to the ledger.

     ```
     <copy>